Thinking of incorporating a company in Singapore? You’re in the right place.

 Unlike when registering a company in Hong Kong, you are not required to have a company secretary at the time of registering a company in Singapore.
 However, you must appoint one within six months from the date of incorporation.

-A company secretary must be a natural person whose primary residence is in Singapore.
 A secretary for a public company must also meet at least one of the following requirements:

 The Financial Year-End (FYE) is the final day of your company’s accounting period.
 Deciding on the FYE is essential, as this information is required when filling out the company registration form.
-The FYE also determines several compliance responsibilities, including:
+Deciding on your company’s Financial Year End (FYE) is also important because it sets the deadlines for your mandatory annual filings and tax submissions.

 The FYE can be 12 months or 52 weeks: